deekayen/eagleboards/_prepare/08-eagle-bor-expectations.md

         * Directing the project to completion
     * Did they have to contact any city, county or state officials for permits or to find out about ordinances, etc. - did the Citizenship in the Community Merit Badge help - how?
     * Once their project was approved, did they have to modify it - what did they learn from that experience?
-    * Who did they get involved in helping them with their project - scouts, adults from his troop, members of the benefiting organization...?
+    * Who did they get involved in helping them with their project - scouts, adults from their troop, members of the benefiting organization...?
     * Did they have any problems directing adults in their work - how did they feel about that?
     * In what ways do they feel they demonstrated leadership in this project?
     * Every scout feels their project was "special" - how is their project "special"?
-    * Thirty years from now when someone else asks them what they did for his Eagle project, what will stand out in their mind - how will they answer that question?
+    * Thirty years from now when someone else asks them what they did for their Eagle project, what will stand out in their mind - how will they answer that question?
-5. Ask them about his plans for the future.
+5. Ask them about their plans for the future.
 The Board should attempt to determine the Scout's ideals and goals.
-    * Ask them about his plans for the future - college, Armed Forces, trade school?
+    * Ask them about their plans for the future - college, Armed Forces, trade school?
     * How do they feel earning Eagle will help them in those plans?
     * When they turn 18, they assume some new responsibilities - What are they?
-        * Sign up for the draft, register to vote and responsible for his actions in the eyes of the law.
+        * Sign up for the draft, register to vote and responsible for their actions in the eyes of the law.
     * What should an Eagle Scout be expected to do and what responsibilities do they think come with the rank?
     * What do they plan to do in scouting in the immediate and long range future?